emanuelmedeiros/explorer-stage-02-desafio-extra/README.md

-## Desafio Extra - Stage 02 - Explorer
+## Extra Challenge - Stage 02 - Explorer

-Desafio teve o intuito de reforçar os conceitos de HTML e CSS (semântica, propiedades, etc).
+Challenge was intended to reinforce the concepts of HTML and CSS (semantics, properties, etc).

-### 💻 Sobre o desafio
+### 💻 About the challenge

-Nesse desafio, você deverá recriar uma aplicação, a partir de um layout pronto no Figma, para fortalecer alguns conceitos, dentre eles:

-- Estruturando um projeto HTML;
+In this challenge, you must recreate an application, based on a ready-made layout in Figma, to strengthen some concepts, including:

-- Uso de tags HTML mais comuns;
+- Structuring an HTML project;
+- Use of the most common HTML tags;
-- Conceitos iniciais de CSS;
+- Initial concepts of CSS;
-- Posicionamento e alinhamento de elementos na tela;
-- Aplicando fontes customizadas;
+- Positioning and alignment of elements on the screen;
+- Applying custom fonts;
-- Espaçamentos.
+- Spacing.

-Feito com 💜 por Rocketseat 👋 Participe da nossa comunidade aberta!